 The Ivorian midfielder was left infuriated at certain decisions in the tie while Samir Nasri admitted he and his team-mates received "no help" from the officials

-The Premier League giants were beaten 4-1 on aggregate but Toure believes the officials favored the Spanish side over the 180 minutes.
+The Premier League giants were beaten 4-1 on aggregate but Toure believes the officials favoured the Spanish side over the 180 minutes.

 |MAN CITY LATEST

 |15/8||Manchester City are 15/8 with Bet365 to win the Premier League this season|

 "We learned we have to get a good referee.
 If we had a good referee in both games I think things would have been fine," Toure told reporters after the game in Catalonia.